justinmusgrove/justinmusgrove/quotes.md

 - Work on the most important things
 - You can argue on priorities but you can't argue the results
 - Strive towards direction, not perfprection
+- Make the right thing the easiest thing